QuentinRa/blog.quentinra.dev/it/networking/protocols/index.md

 <hr class="sep-both">

-## ⚡ RPC - 111 (tcp/udp)
+## ⚡ RPC - 111 (TCP/udp)

 <div class="row row-cols-md-2"><div>

-On RPC port, from what I understood, there is a tcp/udp service called `rpcbind` that if running, can be used to find the port used by a protocol from a protocol number.
+On RPC port, from what I understood, there is a TCP/udp service called `rpcbind` that if running, can be used to find the port used by a protocol from a protocol number.
 </div><div>
 </div></div>

 <hr class="sep-both">

-## 🔒 Samba - 445 (or 139 before, tcp)
+## 🔒 Samba - 445 (or 139 before, TCP)

 <div class="row row-cols-md-2"><div>